-Chicano Park in San Diego has swastikas plastered all around the park.
+Chicano Park in San Diego has swastikas displayed all around the park.
 If you ask they will probably say that it is an old Indian, symbol, which is true.
 However, such swastikas were not a common feature of Aztec art.
 The style of these swastikas is similar to those used by organizations that had connections to Nazism.
 Some occult groups admire the realization of the occult will of the Nazis, whether they agree with the methods and specific racial beliefs, or not.
 They see spiritual power in Nazi and occult symbolism.
 The Nazis also tried to gain the support of Mexican nationalists in both World Wars in exchange for a return of the Southwestern United States to Mexico.
 So, there is some history of cooperation and sympathy between the Mexican and German nationalist movements.

 Chicano-ism teaches the supremacy of the “new” Hispanic mestizo (or mixed) “race” over other races.
 This is still a racist concept, or better said, a reverse-racist concept.
 The founders of the Chicano movement have adapted and re-used some Nazi occult mythology to their own Mexican-American cultural context.
 This webpage outlines and reviews some of the similarities and also other quasi-religious symbolism used in the Chicano nationalist movement.
 As is the nature of such revolutionary movements, most of the rank-and-file members are probably not aware of the occult underpinnings of this perverse ideology.